Please confirm topic selection

 • Serial traction

-• an initial 10lbs is added.
+• an initial 10 lbs is applied

-• weights are increased by 10lb increments every 20 minutes
+• weights are increased by 10-lb increments every 20 minutes

 • maximal weight is controversial